megascatterbomb/mega_mod/README.md

 ## Special Delivery

+No global mod used; mod has separate implementations for each supported map.

 Added a 15 minute round timelimit.
 When elapsed, the round stalemates immediately (or goes to bumper cars on sd_doomsday_event).

 The time limit automatically reduces based on mp_timelimit.

 ## Tug of War

+Gamemode has official addon support.
+See `tug_of_war_addons/` folder.

 Tug of war can last forever, but not with this mod!
 After 10 minutes, the cart will move on its own towards the objective in favour of the cart owner's team.
 Every 30 seconds from then on, the cart's maximum speed will increase.
 Eventually, it'll be moving so fast that it can't help but be at either end of the track!

 The KOTH timer was increased to 3 minutes so that the round is unlikely to end before the anti-stalemate phase without sidelining the vanilla experience, as the anti-stalemate mechanics are really fun to play with.

 ## Versus Saxton Hale

+Gamemode has official addon support.
+See `vsh_addons/` folder.

 ### New Features:
 - **Damage logging**: